pato0358/pato0358/README.md

 After spending 20 years in different companies I've found my passion in programming.

-I started when I was very young programming with D-Base in DOS, Windows wasn't born at that time!
+I've started very young programming with D-Base in DOS, Windows wasn't born at that time!

 Looking here and there I decided to once and for all jump into programming, so I entered Henry's bootcamp.